eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

 The first Participant `Participant0` has Participant Id *Participant0* and is configured to be of the *simple* Participant Kind.
-The second Participant has Participant Id *simple* and it is configured to be of the *simple* type.
+The second Participant has Participant Id *simple* and it is configured to be of the *simple* kind.
-That is because the type is not required to be specified as it is get from the Participant Id.
+That is because the kind is not required to be specified as it is get from the Participant Id.

 .. note::

     Participant Kind is not case sensitive.
-    A Participant called *Simple* would be of type ``simple``.
+    A Participant called *Simple* would be of kind ``simple``.

 .. note::

-    The Participant Id is get as Participant Kind when type is not specified.
+    The Participant Id is get as Participant Kind when kind is not specified.
-    If type is explicitly specified, the Participant Id is not used to get the type.
+    If kind is explicitly specified, the Participant Id is not used to get the kind.

 .. _user_manual_configuration_domain_id: